Zionme/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a shell script that creates a file named exactly, containing the text Best School ending by a new line.
+a script that counts the number of directories and sub-directories in the current directory